entrusc/Pi-RGB-LED/README.md

     stripe.setAllColors(Color.RED);
     stripe.update();

 This will set all LEDs on the stripe to red.
-In this example GPIO_0 was connected to CLK and GPIO_1 to DATA.
+In this example GPIO_0 was connected to CLK and GPIO_1 to DATA (see http://pi4j.com/example/control.html#Wiring_Diagram).
 A dyco led stripe has the following connections:

 ![ScreenShot](/docs/images/dycowiring.png)